 — S. Depping

-"The first time I saw Phil perform was circa-1980 something, loved his sound then and I am loving it now.
-A wonderfully bizarre, dark & funny songwriter with a lot of heart and one helluva booming voice"
+"The first time I saw Phil perform was circa-1980 something, he was full of energy, but had yet to hit his true potential.
+He certainly has hit it now!
+A wonderfully bizarre, dark & funny songwriter with a lot of heart and one heck of a booming voice!"

 — C. Assorti